patpaev/squids-pro-quo/README.md

 ## Layout of 'Field Notes'

-Fix 'File Note' / form helper text weirdly spaced in same line as question title
+Fix the 'Filed Note' (form helper text) weird spacing, and give it a slightly prettier styling.